g0v-it/ontologies/fr-ap/README.md

 Semantic relationships are crucial to the definition of concepts.
 However, next to these structured characterizations, concepts sometimes have to be further defined using human-readable ("informal") documentation:

 - each financial report should have a dct:title
-- the source document from witch the financial report is extracted should be annotated with dct:source attribute
+- the source document from witch the financial concept is derived should be annotated with dct:source attribute
 - each financial report short description should annotated with dct:description
 - each financial report detailed description should annotated with dct:abstract
 - each concept has should have at least a skos:prefLabel attribute